Back to blog

 10 Web Design Principles that Improve Accessibility

-1. Design with all users in mind
+1. Design with All Users in Mind

 Ensure your design is inclusive and accessible to all users, regardless of their abilities.
 Be wary of relying too heavily on visual or auditory cues, which can make it difficult for people with visual or hearing impairments to fully interact with a web page.

-2. Establish a clear visual hierarchy
+2. Establish a Clear Visual Hierarchy

 Layout and font styling can help organize content so that important information stands out clearly, helping users prioritize what to read on a website.
-However, it’s important to not fall into the trap of relying on visual styling alone to communicate hierarchy; be sure to also use headings — which range from <H1> to <H6>, with the highest level being <H1> — to outline document structure for screen reader users.
+However, it’s important not to fall into the trap of relying on visual styling alone to communicate hierarchy; be sure to also use headings — which range from <H1> to <H6>, with the highest level being <H1> — to outline document structure for screen reader users.

-3. Embrace white space
+3. Embrace White Space

 According to the World Wide Web Consortium’s (W3C) Supplemental Guidance to WCAG 2, putting white space around objects and text can help reduce clutter and draw focus to important content.